Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

 Lectures will cover the principles and methods used in nutritional assessment in research, public health, and clinical settings.

-Practicals will allow students to acquire and develop the technical skills of dietary, anthropometric, biochemical and clinical assessment.
+Practicals will support students to acquire and develop the technical skills of dietary, anthropometric, and biochemical, nutritional assessment.

 - Teaching Arrangements